 Mobility for Better Collaboration

-Kharbanda of 6Wresearch points out that the global enterprise video conferencing market is dipping, due to the advent of software and cloud based solutions for collaboration; however, the Unified Communication market is in the phase of a healthy growth rate.
+Kharbanda of 6Wresearch points out that the global enterprise video conferencing market is dipping, due to the advent of software and cloud-based solutions for collaboration; however, the Unified Communication market is in the phase of a healthy growth rate.

-"Enterprise segment is the key revenue generating segment for India's unified communication market.
-The growth is due to the surging enterprise mobility market in India that has been growing tremendously due to the rising popularity of the mobility systems and the cloud networks.
+"Enterprise segment is the key revenue-generating segment for India's unified communication market.
+The growth is due to the surging enterprise mobility market in India that has been growing tremendously due to the rising popularity of the mobility systems and cloud networks.
 Enterprise mobility has improved the productivity and efficiency of the employees, who are increasingly using IP telephony, video conferencing system, etc. India's Enterprise Mobility market is projected to grow at a CAGR of more than 40% in the next 6 years," says Kharbanda.

 Reaping Benefits of Cloud Computing

-The key factor enabling enterprises to deploy cost effective and scalable UC solutions is the availability of cloud based solutions.
+The key factor enabling enterprises to deploy cost-effective and scalable UC solutions is the availability of cloud-based solutions.
 Sandeep Mehra, Director, Collaboration Sales, Cisco India & SAARC, says, "We are seeing a significant push towards the cloud in terms of hosted and managed services.
 This is primarily because these systems provide customers with tremendous agility, along with lower risk and the ability to scale quickly."

-"In many organisations, video has become the standard medium.
-While voice and IP telephony adoption continues, the major transformation is taking place around the business of video.
+"In many organizations, the video has become the standard medium.
+While voice and IP telephony adoption continue, the major transformation is taking place around the business of video.
 The earlier challenges around affordability and user experience, have been addressed through multiple innovations in this space.
 The stage is now set for increased adoption.
 Another growth area is around conferencing, where adoption has traditionally occurred in silos of audio, video, and web, each with unique adoption curves.
 The current focus is on unifying all these mediums," says Mehra.
 He informs that Cisco's latest collaboration meeting rooms have been designed to work across platforms and devices and ensure that all mediums come together to offer users a single, seamless unified experience in the cloud.

 The company has recently launched 'Skype for Business' which initially started as a tool for communication among the employees.
 Through 'Skype for Business' a person can add up to 250 people to online meetings.
-The system comes with enterprise-grade security, it allows management of employee accounts, and is integrated into the Office apps.
+The system comes with enterprise-grade security, it allows management of employee accounts and is integrated into the Office apps.
 It now has features like multi-party HD video and content sharing and can even support interactive meetings.

 "For businesses in India, cloud technologies are here to stay.
-In the light of this trend, we feel it's important to educate partners and extend all possible support to help them journey to the cloud.
+In light of this trend, we feel it's important to educate partners and extend all possible support to help them journey to the cloud.
 By so doing, we can ensure they move up in terms of the business activities they perform," says Lall.